a-ng-d/jean-bobby-radio/README.md

 ## Contribution
 - Clone this repository (or fork it)
 - Install dependencies with `npm install`
-- Run `npm run start:dev` to watch in development mode
+- Run `npm run start:dev` to run a local server and watch in development mode
 - Enjoy!

 ## Attribution